AppPETs/PrivacyService/README.md

 This project is used to demonstrate privacy-respecting services that can be under the control of an adversary.

+⚠ The service hosted at https://services.app-pets.org is for demonstration purposes only.
+There is no guarantee that data is persisted.
+Data can be deleted at any time.

 ## Prerequesites

 - Python 3.6